ncsereoka/SentRoL/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 - **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-## Citation
+## Acknowledgements

-Please cite the corresponding work (see citation.bib file to obtain the citation in [BibTex](citation.bib) format) if you use this data set and software (or a modified version of it) in any scientific work:

-**[1] Anca Maria Tache, Mihaela Gaman, Radu Tudor Ionescu.
-Clustering Word Embeddings with Self-Organizing Maps.
-Application on
+Many thanks to Anca Maria Tache, Mihaela Gaman, and Radu Tudor Ionescu for providing the **LaRoSeDa** dataset and the corresponding approach outlined in the paper[3].
-LaRoSeDa – A Large Romanian Sentiment Data Set.
-In Proceedings of EACL, pp. 949–956, 2021.  [(link to paper)](https://www.aclweb.org/anthology/2021.eacl-main.81.pdf).**

 ## Dataset